JamesWP/nomic/active_rules.md

 In addition to duties which may be listed elsewhere in the rules, the Speaker shall have the following duties:
--register new players
+- register new players
--maintain a list of all players and their current scores, and make such a list available to all players
+- maintain a list of all players and their current scores, and make such a list available to all players
--maintain a complete list of the current rules, and make such a list available to all players
+- maintain a complete list of the current rules, and make such a list available to all players
--make a random determination whenever such determination is required by the rules.
+- make a random determination whenever such determination is required by the rules.

 ##219 Mutable - Victory by paradox